Parimatch1/SV-Guides-Revamped/EHR CHR EoTW Overview.md

 ### **EoTW Benifits**
 * Fully excused from the following week's session and minute quota.
 * Fully excused from the following week's department quota for all departments the user is in.
+* Allowed to bypass the hosting and co-hosting limit.
+* Allowed to spectate any session without prior approval.

 **Created by Legoking12501.
 Reviewed by Legoking12501 Governor Administration.**